rl-institut/open_plan/docs/view_components/welcome.rst

 Requirement
 ^^^^^^^^^^^

-* Pop-up that springs up everytime the software is started
+* By default, the welcome view-component should be displayed to the user everytime the software is started
 * If the user ticks the check-box *Do not show again*, the pop-up should not appear during the subsequent launch of the tool
 * The user could later re-enable the appearance of the pop-up window through *Display* or *Preferences* menu in *Settings*